MGRuizDev/BIKE-SHARING-BUSINESS-ANALYSIS/README.md

 A description of all data sources used

-Information:  Trip Data
+	* Information:  Trip Data
-Type: 9 files (.csv) corresponding to the last 9 months of service.
+	* Type: 9 files (.csv) corresponding to the last 9 months of service.
-Method: Manually by email from Operations manager.
+	* Method: Manually by email from Operations manager.
-Condition: Dirty.
+	* Condition: Dirty.
 Duplicates, Empty values, Wrong data types, Syntax Errors.

-Information: Stations Data.
+	* Information: Stations Data.
-Type: 1 file (.csv) with bike stations data from the 2014 year.
+	* Type: 1 file (.csv) with bike stations data from the 2014 year.
-Method: Manually by email from Operations manager.
+	* Method: Manually by email from Operations manager.
-Condition: Dirty.
+	* Condition: Dirty.
 Duplicates, Empty values, Wrong data types, Syntax Errors.

-Notes:
+Notes:<br>
 Before the data loading to database is important to remove duplicates from ride_id

 <br>